Joao4569/farm_fresh/README.md

 - Once the functionality was in place for users to update their profile with new information, I tested it for the expected functionality and found it all to be in order.

+- Once all the functionality was in place to test the order history and if user information is saved, if so selected by the user, I then proceeded to place an order as a authenticated user, process a test payment with test information to update the test users information.
+All functioned as expected and the order history is diplayed and the users information was updated and stored.

+ - I also tested the order history link by clicking on the order number on the profile pages order history section and was redirected to the information of the specific order.

+- Once everything was in place for the users information to be pre-filled on an order if they have the neccessary information saved, I then proceeded to test this by creating a new order and checking that the users info was in place as expected.
+All was in order.

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.